katiehuangx/Transition-into-Data-Analytics/README.md

 So, you're interested, but you're not sure where to start, how to start, or just unsure if this is the **right path** for you. 🧐

 First, I'd recommend you to take a **general data analytics course**, either the [Google Data Analytics](https://www.coursera.org/professional-certificates/google-data-analytics) or the [IBM Data Analyst](https://www.coursera.org/professional-certificates/ibm-data-analyst?).

 Both courses provides:
 - An **overview of data analytics**
 - An **introduction of the skills/tools** which you'll need to learn
 - Flexible, study-at-your-own-pace courses
 - Relatively inexpensive.
 You can apply for financial aid and study for free.
-- Very interactive with videos and hands-on practices.
-I love it because it makes studying fun!

 Both courses are available on Coursera at USD 20-40/month depending on when you enrol.
 I paid USD 39/month (for Google's) last year and a friend recently only paid USD20+/month.